 Other distinguishing features include large pectoral fins (which may be up to a third of the body length), and unique markings of black and white on the underside of the tail flukes.
 These markings are like fingerprints, no two are the same.
 This fingerprint, or fluke identification, helps researchers identify individuals as they migrate along the coast.

-The male humpback whale is famous for its extraordinarily long and complex songs which travel very far throughout the oceans.
+The male humpback whale is famous for its extraordinarily long and complex songs.
 These submarine songs, composed by several elements, can last for hours.
 They are specific to different populations and can be heard hundreds of kilometres away.
-Scientists think that the humpbacks do this to communicate with other whales and to potentially attract a mate.

 Humpbacks have developed a unique method of gathering prey.
 They release rings of bubbles at depth to capture schools of small fish and then surface mouth-open in the centre of the ring.
 Cooperative “bubble-netting” also occurs with multiple whales all releasing bubbles and surfacing together.